 0 feet of elevation gain – 34 minutes

 This “mile” was only 0.7 miles, but you’re back in the intense rocky section of the trail.
 I definitely found myself slowing down.
 I was exhausted and I found myself sliding on some of the rocks.
 This is a section where I really needed to focus, which can be difficult when you’re exhausted from the rest of the hike.
 But eventually, you get down to the bottom of the mountain and reach the trailhead.
 Holy crap, I actually did it!
-I completed a successful hike to the “Top of Texas” at Guadalupe Peak.
+I completed a successful hike to Guadalupe Peak.

 Total Stats